 Standfirst

-Changes in precipitation levels alter the interactions between plants and soil microbes, resulting in diversity-eroding plant–soil feedbacks under wetter conditions that render plant community less predictable.
+Experimentally manipulating precipitation levels reveals diversity-eroding plant–soil feedbacks under wetter conditions that render plant community dynamics less predictable.

 Main text

-The soil that plants grow in harbors a diverse array of soil microbes.
-Farmers have long known that these soil microbes can affect plant growth, causing soil sickness and replanting failures due to the accumulation of soil-borne pathogens1,2.
-Rooted in agriculture, the study of plant–soil microbe in- teractions had also made its way to fundamental ecology questions such as the coexistence of plant species in diverse communities3.
-Recent research has highlighted that the interactions between plants and soil microbes can vary with environmental factors such as nutrient and water avail- ability4,5.
-Such context dependency makes it challenging to predict the consequence of plant–soil microbe interactions, but understanding it is of increasing importance as climate change introduces variation in the environmental factors across time6.
-Writing in this issue of Nature Ecology & Evolu- tion, Dudenhöffer and colleagues7 employed a comprehensive three-pronged approach–combining greenhouse experiment, high-throughput sequencing, and ecological modeling–to study how soil water content affects the community-level consequences of plant–soil microbe interactions.
+The soil that plants grow in harbors a diverse array of soil microbes that can affect plant growth.
+Recent research has highlighted that the interactions between plants and soil microbes can vary with environmental factors such as nutrient and water availability4,5.
+Such context dependency makes it challenging to predict the consequence of plant–soil microbe interactions, but understanding it is of increasing importance as climate change introduces variation in environmental factors across time6.
+Writing in this issue of Nature Ecology & Evolution, Dudenhöffer and colleagues7 combine greenhouse experiments, high-throughput sequencing, and ecological modeling to show how soil water content alters the community-level consequences of plant–soil microbe interactions.

-While previous studies have investigated the impact of soil water content on plant–soil microbe interactions, they did not leverage existing theory to make predictions on plant coexistence.
-In the ecological literature, the plant–soil feedback (PSF) theory8 highlights that soil microbes can affect the plant community by generating frequency-dependent feedback loops, with overall impacts on plant coexistence that can be predicted by a theory-derived pairwise PSF metric.
-Under the original two-species framework, negative pairwise PSF can occur when both plants condition their microbial community to favor heterospecifics over conspecifics; in this case, soil microbes drive negative frequency dependence that increases the tendency of plant coexistence (Fig. 1, left panels).
+In the ecological literature, plant–soil feedback (PSF) theory8 highlights that soil microbes can affect plant communities by generating frequency-dependent feedback loops, with overall impacts on plant coexistence that can be predicted by a theory-derived pairwise PSF metric.
+Under the original two-species framework, negative pairwise PSF can occur when both plants condition their microbial communities to favor heterospecifics over conspecifics.
+When this happens, soil microbes drive negative frequency dependence that increases the tendency of different plant species to coexist (Fig. 1a, left panels).
 Conversely, positive pairwise PSF can occur when plants condition microbial communities

 that favor conspecifics over heterospecifics, which destabilizes plant coexistence by favoring the initially abundant plant species (Fig. 1, right panels).
+However, these biotic interactions do not exist in isolation, but may be modulated by abiotic contexts.
+While previous studies have investigated the impact of soil water content on plant–soil microbe interactions, they have not yet leveraged existing theory to make predictions on plant coexistence.

-Dudenhöffer and colleagues were the first to interpret the results of a multi-species water- manipulation experiment using PSF theory.
-They conducted an impressive full factorial PSF exper- iment using eight coastal prairie plant species, where all 64 plant species × soil type combinations were transplanted under three watering treatments.
-Moreover, to provide a holistic prediction of PSF under climate change, the authors imposed the watering treatment onto both the condition- ing and the response phase of the experiment.
-They found compelling evidence of a shift from coexistence-stabilizing negative pairwise PSF under drier conditions to coexistence-destabilizing positive pairwise PSF under wetter conditions (Fig. 1).
+Dudenhöffer and colleagues now fill this gap by conducting a multi-species water- manipulation experiment using PSF theory.
+Their impressive full factorial experiment used eight coastal prairie plant species, where each species is grown in sterile soil inoculated with ‘conditioned’ soil from either the same species, or a different species, in order to transplant their respective microbial communities and measure subsequent plant performance in the ‘response’ phase.
+All 64 plant species × soil type combinations were then grown under three watering treatments corresponding to extremely high, extremely low, or average local conditions.
+To provide a holistic prediction of PSF under climate change, the authors imposed the watering treatment onto both the conditioning and the response phase of the experiment.
+They found compelling evidence of a shift from coexistence-stabilizing negative pairwise PSF under drier conditions to coexistence-destabilizing positive pairwise PSF under wetter conditions (Fig. 1a).